tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 .. tip::

   A typical path to the Python interpreter in conda is "~/anaconda3/envs/<env-name>/bin/python/".
-  You can find more details about using Python in VS Code at `Using Python Environments in Visual Studio Code <https://code.visualstudio.com/docs/python/environments>`_ and `Get Started Tutorial for Python in Visual Studio Code <https://code.visualstudio.com/docs/python/python-tutorial>`_.
+  You can find more details about using Python in VS Code from `Using Python Environments in Visual Studio Code <https://code.visualstudio.com/docs/python/environments>`_ and `Get Started Tutorial for Python in Visual Studio Code <https://code.visualstudio.com/docs/python/python-tutorial>`_.